elastic/integrations/packages/tychon/docs/README.md

 ### Listening Certificate Ciphers

 TYCHON connects to open ports on the computer and reports back if it is hosting ciphers and the certificate information from those ciphers.

 **Exported fields**
-**Exported fields**

 | Field | Description | Type |